-The objective of the European Neighbourhood Policy (ENP) is to share the benefits of the EU with neighbouring countries, thus helping to strengthen stability, security and well-being for all concerned.
+The European Neighbourhood Policy shares the benefits of the EU with neighbouring countries, thus strengthening stability, security and well-being.

-This ambitious policy initiative, launched in 2003, provides the prospect of gradually going beyond traditional relations of trade and co-operation towards closer integration between the EU and its neighbours.
-On the economic front, the ENP offers neighbouring countries enhanced preferential trade relations, a stake in the EU internal market, improved interconnection with the Union (such as in energy, transport and telecoms), the possibility of participating in some EU programmes, and increased financial and technical assistance.
+On the economic front, the ENP offers preferential trade relations, a stake in the EU internal market, improved infrastructure connections with the Union (in particular energy, transport and telecommunications), the possibility of participating in a number of EU programmes, and increased financial and technical assistance.

-Action Plans by the EU's partner countries are at the core of the ENP.
-These Action Plans (AP) are political documents that lay out the strategic objectives of the co-operation between the neighbourhood countries and the EU.
-APs set out a comprehensive list of jointly agreed priorities to be implemented by the neighbourhood country and the EU.
+At the core of the ENP are the partner countries’ Action Plans.
+These political documents lay out the strategic objectives of cooperation between each neighbourhood country and the EU.
+Action Plans set out a comprehensive list of jointly agreed priorities to be implemented by each country and the EU.
 Fostering economic growth by improving the conditions for sustained investment and productivity gains is a major priority.
-Other growth-enhancing policy objectives included in APs are:

 DG ECFIN conducts regular economic dialogues as an integral part of the ENP.
 They are the primary occasion for the EU and its partner countries to discuss macroeconomic developments, monetary and fiscal policy, financial sector developments and structural reforms.